Aidge demonstration#

 - /Flatten_output_0 (Flatten | GenericOperator)

-This is a fallback mechanism which allow aidge to load ONNX graph without failing even when encountering a node which is not available.
-The GenericOperator
+This is a fallback mechanism which allows Aidge to load the entirety of an ONNX graph without failing, even when encountering a node that is not yet available in Aidge.

-act as a stub retrieving node type and attributes from ONNX.
-This allow to provide an implementation in a user script or as we will see to remove/replace them using aidge recipes.
+acts as a stub retrieving the node’s type and attributes from ONNX.
+This allows the user to provide these nodes an implementation in a user script or remove/replace them using Aidge’s recipes, as detailed hereafter.
 You can visualize the graph using the save

 method and the mermaid visualizer we have setup.